 Although Filevault is an excellent way for encrypting and encoding the data onto the startup disk to hide it from other users, some people might want to disable it as the process of accessing or decrypting the data stored in Filevault can be tiring over a long period.
 Hence we have compiled this list of solutions and methods to disable Filevault on Mac.

-How to Turn off FileVault in macOS Ventura→
+How to Turn off FileVault in macOS Sonoma→

-Now that macOS Ventura has launched in the market for everyone, all the newly bought Macs will run on this operating system.
-Also, many old MacBook customers might have upgraded to macOS Ventura from the earlier versions of macOS.
-So in this section, we will deliver instructions for turning off Filevault in Macs running on macOS Ventura.
+Now that macOS Sonoma has launched in the market for everyone, all the newly bought Macs will run on this operating system.
+Also, many old MacBook customers might have upgraded to macOS Sonoma from the earlier versions.
+So in this section, we will deliver instructions for turning off Filevault in Macs running on macOS Sonoma.

 Step.
 1→ Look for the Apple menu at the top left corner of your Mac and click on it to open the drop-down menu.